bratta/ev/README.md

-# Pokémon EV Calculator
+# Pokémon Portal and EV Calculator

 ### [Live demo](http://pokemon.night.coffee/)

-This app is a client-side JS website for quickly calculating the number of Pokémon you must defeat in order to train your target Pokémon with the specified number of effort values.
+This app is a client-side JS website for Pokémon-related things, such as quickly calculating the number of Pokémon you must defeat in order to train your target Pokémon with the specified number of effort values.
 It takes into account the number of EVs issued per Pokémon, whether or not you have the Pokérus virus, and if you are holding a Power Item or the Macho Brace.

 It will tell you the number of hordes you must fight, the number of individual Pokémon, and the number of individual Pokémon you must fight